mward19/key-indicators-model/Paper.md

 A mathematical model that can simulate the impacts of these leadership decisions, prior to their enactment, would be invaluable in avoiding pitfalls and analyzing opportunities for growth.
 Indeed, the conversion funnel that the missionaries' key indicators represent is similar to those of other organziations including sales funnels, a population's conversion to a particular political or other philosophy, and (similar to both the benevolent and malevolent memetic means present in each of these examples) actual virues.

 For this reason a modified version of the prototypical SIR model was used.
 Unlike the SIR model, however, the model develped here allows for individuals to progress forwards and backwards through the various key indicators.
 We believe that this is a more realistic model not only for the missionaries but also various other phenomena such as the ones mentioned above.
+Ultimately our goal is two-fold, to model missionary key indicators, and thus church membership, over time.

 We are unaware of any previous efforts to model the missionaries' key indicators.